 How I Optimized My Zsh Startup Time

-My zsh prompt was taking close to a second on a fresh terminal.
-Not catastrophic, but you feel it every time tmux spawns a new pane, which for me is constantly.
-The config had been growing for years and nobody had been auditing it.
+My zsh prompt was taking close to a second to appear on a fresh terminal.
+Not catastrophic.
+But you feel it every time tmux spawns a new pane, and for me that is constantly.
+The config had grown for years, one eval and one plugin at a time, and nobody had been auditing it, least of all me.

 Measure first